 - 5-1/2 cups sugar

-- 1. In a Dutch oven, combine strawberries, rhubarb and lemon juice; stir in pectin.
+- 1. In a Dutch oven, combine the strawberries, rhubarb and lemon juice; stir in pectin.
 Bring to a full rolling boil, stirring constantly.
 Stir in sugar; return to a full rolling boil.
-Boil and stir 1 minute.
+Boil for 1 minute, stirring constantly.

 Reviews for Flavorful Strawberry-Rhubarb Jam